The Leading Edge Workshops

 This workshop explores proper interview techniques to ensure a thorough and fair process for choosing the best candidate.
 After the employee is hired, the most important part begins for the supervisor.
 The supervisor will learn ways to retain the employee by development and motivation.

 This workshop explores the reasons why we sometimes do not treat one another with respect and what specific actions we can take to ensure our behavior is respectful to our coworkers.
-The supervisor's responsibilities are stressed. (mandatory)
+The supervisor's responsibilities are stressed.
+The program explores our own biases, examines how experiences shape perception, and provides tips for how to let others know when they have offended us or those around us. (mandatory)

 We discuss the supervisor's role in making sure his or her unit is providing exceptional customer service as well as how to find ways to improve that service.